 - …and more

 What sets the property manager apart, though, is that they’re more experienced than a property owner.
-A property management agent undergoes training to ensure that they stay up-to-date with market trends, marketing tips, and more.
+A property management agent undergoes training to ensure they’re well aware of the real estate market trends and forecasts, marketing tips, and more.
 As a result, they’re able to manage the rental property more effectively than a self-managing real estate investor.

 Here’s a breakdown of how property managers get their work done, in comparison to a typical property owner: